medhanshgupta/Experiment-7/README.md

     Condition: While n is greater than 0:
     Extract: Get the last digit using n % 10.
     Append: Update rev as (rev * 10) + digit.
-    Reduce: Remove the last digit from $n$ using floor division (n // 10).
+    Reduce: Remove the last digit from n using floor division (n // 10).
     Output: Print the reversed number rev.
     End.